Terry Rozier: Charlotte Hornets (2019–2024)

 On July 6, 2019, Rozier was traded to the Charlotte Hornets as part of a sign-and-trade deal involving Kemba Walker.
 As part of the deal, Rozier received a new three-year, $56.7 million contract.

 On December 18, 2019, Rozier scored a then-career-high 35 points in a 100–98 loss to the Cleveland Cavaliers.
 He would surpass that on March 8, 2020, scoring 40 points in a 143–138 double-overtime loss to the Atlanta Hawks.
-The contract the Hornets gave to Rozier at that time was criticized following a poor performance in the 2019 playoffs and losing their longtime star Kemba Walker for basically nothing.
-Near the end of the season, Rozier proved these doubters wrong and lived up to the contract the Hornets gave him in the offseason.
+The contract the Hornets gave to Rozier at that time was criticized following a poor performance in the 2019 playoffs and losing their longtime star Kemba Walker.
+Rozier's performance improved throughout the rest of the season.

 On December 23, 2020, Rozier put up a then-career-high 42 points, along with three rebounds, two assists, two steals and a block, in a 121–114 loss to the Cleveland Cavaliers.
 He surpassed this mark with a new career-high 43 points in a 112–110 loss to the New Orleans Pelicans on May 9, 2021.
 The Hornets finished with a 33–39 record and qualified for the newly implemented play-in tournament.
 However, on May 18, the team's season ended with a 144–117 play-in loss to the Indiana Pacers, which Rozier recorded 16 points, eight rebounds and six assists.

 On August 24, 2021, Rozier signed a four-year, $97 million contract extension with the Hornets.
 On December 29, he scored a season-high 35 points, alongside seven rebounds, three assists, two steals and two blocks, in a 116–108 victory over the Indiana Pacers.
 On February 12, 2022, Rozier again scored 35 points, alongside 10 rebounds and nine assists, in a 125–118 loss to the Memphis Grizzlies.
 The Hornets finished the season with a 43–39 record and qualified for the play-in tournament for the second straight year, but their season ended on April 13, with a 132–103 play-in loss to the Atlanta Hawks, despite 21 points, four rebounds and three assists from Rozier.

 On January 6, 2023, Rozier scored a season-high 39 points, alongside two rebounds and four assists, in a 138–109 victory over the Milwaukee Bucks.
 On January 21, he recorded 34 points, three rebounds, five assists and four steals in a 122–118 victory over the Atlanta Hawks.